TykTechnologies/kong-to-tyk-migration/README.md

 - Transforms Kong configuration to OpenAPI specifications using `jq`.
 - Splits the OpenAPI specifications into individual JSON files.
 - Imports the specifications into the Tyk Dashboard.
+- Skips APIs that already exist in the Tyk Dashboard.
 - Uses a dedicated directory for JSON data, which is wiped before each run.

 ## Disclaimer